Another one-PR patch update, though without the same lessons as for the previous release.

 file in this list, you set

-sitemap: false in the YAML front matter.
+sitemap: false in front matter.
 But

 release, they could not be excluded because they had no properties in YAML

 other than the ones we explicitly assigned.

 So if you had a PDF you didn’t want to be in your sitemap, you couldn’t use

 With this release, you can now set front matter defaults for static files:

 defaults: - scope: path: "pdfs/" values: sitemap: false

 site.static_files loop which is in the

 Many thanks to @benbalter for coming up with the solution and ensuring sitemaps everywhere are filled with just the right content.